kortexsearch/.github/profile/README.md

 # Kortex Search Project

-A bright future for neuroscience is ready to be build.
+A bright future for neuroscience is ready to be built.

 <!--